bazelbuild/starlark/spec.md

 but these parameters differ from earlier ones in that they are
 _keyword-only_: if a call provides their values, it must do so as keyword arguments, not positional ones.

+Any parameter name may be associated with a type expression.

 Note that even though keyword-only arguments are declared after `*args` in a function's definition, they nevertheless must appear before `*args` in a call